Student Academic Responsibilities

 Checking your GWMail.
 Email is our primary means of communicating with you.
 You are responsible for reading emails sent to your GWMail account from any University office, faculty, or staff member and responding by the timelines outlined in the email.
 Students may forward their GWMail account to a personal account.

 Knowing and following policies and procedures.
-The University Bulletin, GWSB Bulletin, and the policies and procedures listed on the MBA Current Student website are updated each academic year.
+The University Bulletin, GWSB Bulletin, and the policies and procedures listed on the Current Graduate Student website are updated each academic year.
 You must review all policies and procedures each year as they are subject to change.

 Taking action and closing the loop.
 It is up to you to follow-up on any academic or financial action you have requested until issues are resolved.